jamesbontempo/btreemap/README.md

 ### BTreeMap.size

-Returns the number of keys in a `BTreeMap` object.
-If configured for unique keys, this will be equal to the number of values; otherwise, the number of values may be greater.
+Returns the number of unique keys in the `BTreeMap`.
+When configured for non-unique keys, the number of values may be greater than the size.

 ### BTreeMap.stats

-Returns an object with statistics for a `BTreeMap` object's B+ Tree:
+Returns a copy of an object with statistics for the `BTreeMap` object's B+ Tree:

 Property|Description
 --------|-----------
 `depth`|The depth of the tree
-`nodes`|The number of nodes in the tree
-`leaves`|The number of leaves in the tree
-`keys`|The number of keys in the tree
+`nodes`|The number of internal nodes in the tree `leaves`|The number of leaf nodes in the tree `keys`|The number of keys in the tree
-`values`|The number of values in the tree
+`values`|The total number of values stored across all keys

-The number of `keys` in the tree will be equal to the `size` of the `BTreeMap`, but the number of values could be greater if configured for non-unique keys.

 ## Data manipulation methods